Yumps/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Basic Rock, Paper, Scissors app only logs to console.
+Basic Rock, Paper, Scissors | only logs to console.